strathausen/node-adrian/README.md

 **Welcome, stranger!
-There's nothing to see here yet.
-Move along and check back in a few days!**
+There's not much to see here yet.
+Comments on the planned API are welcome, though.**

 # Adrian